TsubakiBotPad/discord-menu/README.md

 ## Advanced Usage

-For info on how to create complex menus, refer to [documentation](https://github.com/TsubakiBotPad/discord-menu/blob/main/docs/advanced-usage.md) on advanced usage.
+If you're looking for ideas on what you can do with this framework, or for info on how to create complex menus, refer to [documentation](https://github.com/TsubakiBotPad/discord-menu/blob/main/docs/advanced-usage.md) on advanced usage.

 # Supported Convenience Menus